Input forwarding

 Make sure that you’re building a DEBUG flavor, and run your app in Android Studio.

-Select the input forward icon while inside of your app to enable input forwarding.
+Select the input forwarding icon while inside of your app to enable input forwarding.

 W / Up Arrow | Move forward |